tytydraco/yessleep/out/Have_you_ever_heard_music_coming_from_the_woods_part1.md

   Tyler: because I’ve heard it before too, every night I hear it, it gets louder, and louder, and then… everything goes quiet, So quiet I can hear myself think.

   Dylan, Tyler’s brother, someone who he had shared a connection with since birth, someone who knew his brother longer than anyone else.
 Never had I seen Dylan look so distraught and frightened, hearing those words leave his brother’s mouth.
-Everyone taken back by Tyler and my statements we all stare at each other, the firing crackling through the eerie silence of the forest.
-None of know what to say, Rachel once again, breaks the tension.
+Everyone taken back by Tyler and my statements we all stare at each other, the fire crackling through the eerie silence of the forest.
+None of us know what to say, Rachel once again, breaks the tension.
   Rachel: has anyone heard any animals in the woods since Connor’s story?
 I swear when he was telling it I could hear some birds, but now, it’s like the forest is completely empty.